10 Non-Touristy Things To Do in NYC - August 2026

 1. The Tenement Museum

-The Tenement Museum is in New York's vibrant Lower East Side and delves into the rich history of immigration in the city.
-By stepping into a meticulously restored tenement building, you can immerse yourself in the footsteps of countless immigrants who once called it home.
-Guided tours provide an opportunity to hear their stories, and witness their living conditions, and you can’t help but gain a profound respect for the triumphs and hardships experienced by these hard-working people who traveled from Ireland, Italy, and further afield to build this great city.
+The Tenement Museum is in New York's vibrant Lower East Side and looks into the rich history of immigration in the city.
+By stepping into a carefully restored tenement building, you can immerse yourself in the footsteps of countless immigrants who once called it home.
+Guided tours provide an opportunity to hear their stories, and witness their living conditions, and you can’t help but gain a deep respect for the triumphs and hardships experienced by these hard-working people who traveled from Ireland, Italy, and further afield to build this great city.

 Location: 103 Orchard St, New York, NY 10002, United States